Travel in the Spiritual Worlds

 While the Gospels are full of examples of Christ casting out demons, there is generally no struggle involved and the demons are weak and afraid, and no match for Christ's power.
 It therefore seems unbiblical to represent demons as powerful and a constant threat to religious people, mankind in general, and sometimes even God himself as we often see in the above-mentioned texts and folk traditions.
 Demons are no threat to God or Christ in the New Testament.
 There can be no desperate, eternal war against evil when your enemies are weak and easily defeated.
 Similarly Satan was not a threat to Christ during his 40 days of fasting in the desert but only a source of temptation.
 The proper response to temptation as Jesus demonstrated was not war but rejection or indifference.
 Also the Lord's prayer says "deliver us from evil" which suggests avoidance of evil rather than "fight and conquer evil" which translates to confrontation and war.

 We will also mention later how this process of absorption occurs as early biblical scribes who copied and compiled early biblical texts routinely added, subtracted, miscopied, and intentionally changed the contents to suit what they thought the texts should say.
-This dualistic or Manichaean perspective is best reflected in the Bible in the Book of Revelation where God and his righteous angels go to war with the "fallen angels" at the time of the last judgment.
-Because Satan was viewed as having enormous power, he could do battle with God, tempt mankind at every turn, and imprison souls in his vast underworld realm subjecting them to unspeakable tortures for eternity.
+This dualistic or Manichean perspective is best reflected in the Bible in the Book of Revelation where God and his righteous angels go to war with the "fallen angels" at the time of the last judgment.
+Because Satan was viewed as having enormous power, he could do battle with God, tempt mankind at every turn, and imprison fallen angels and demons (and by association human souls) in his vast underworld realm subjecting them to unspeakable tortures for eternity.
 However, as stated before, the view of hell where souls are punished and tortured with fire is ambiguous at best and mostly non-biblical.

 This is the fascinating story of how what is mostly a Christian folk tradition of Satan, hell, and eternal punishment transformed the identity of Christ, the prince of peace and forgiveness into something almost unrecognizable.
 Christ, who said blessed are the peacemakers and the poor and counseled followers to "turn the other cheek" to insult and to "love their enemies", became a God of war, vengeance, and retribution with many followers who wished to be like him.
 Here we see the figure mentioned in Rev 6:2 who rides a white horse, carries a bow, and comes to conquer, and the figure again on a white horse who in righteousness "judges and make war" (Rev 19:11) interpreted as Christ.
 Here Christ returns as a warrior and conquering hero to destroy the wicked and save the righteous.
 This figure of judgement and vengeance which is mentioned in only a few places in the Book of Revelation is identified as the "king of kings" and assumed to be Christ but seems to have little relation to the Christ who walked the earth.
 The earthly Christ unlike the returning Christ consistently preached against arrogance, violence, and war as he emphasized mercy and forgiveness.
 However these passages along with many references to war in the Hebrew Bible seem to have become the basis for an isolated and narrow Christian theology of war and struggle against evil.